 But it’s not just WordPress plugins that slow down your site.
 It’s also the quality of the code in which each plugin is developed.

 With all of the above in mind, below is my current list for the best WordPress plugins for business blogs.
-Note that where appropriate I have also tried to provide you some popular alternatives for comparison.
+Note that where appropriate, I have also tried to provide you some popular alternatives in the plugin directory for comparison.
+I also explain why I DON’T use a number of WordPress plugins that you might find recommended on other blog posts to allow you to make the best decision for yourself.

 Want to monetize your website without constantly updating the code or inserting every ad yourself?
 Ad Inserter is one of those advertisement tools that allows you to easily perform a variety of ad-related tasks.
 This plugin works with all types of ads: Google Adsense, Amazon, banner ads, media.net, and more.
 In fact, you can even use Ad Inserter to perform analytics functions and ensure compliance with various terms of service agreements.

 Need more features?
 There’s a paid professional version, too.
 Features include the ability to set limits on the number of clicks, and protection from advertising fraud.
 Click detection and geolocation are premium features, too.
-Also, if you’re an agency then the right license will allow you to add the plugin to client websites.
+Also, if you’re an agency, the right license will allow you to add the plugin to client websites alongside custom CSS and other plugins.

 Note that because of the flexibility of Ad Inserter, you can use it to display any graphic anywhere on your website.
 This is the plugin that I use, for instance, to display lead magnet images that you see in the middle of blog posts.

-This plugin is an absolute no brainer as it allows free protection against spam comments.
+This plugin is an absolute no brainer, as it allows free protection against spam comments.
 Akismet is a spam-blocking plugin.
-To make sure your site is not publishing spam and potentially harmful content, Akismet combs through comments and contact form submissions to make sure no red flags are raised for standard or common spam items.
+To make sure your site is not publishing spam and potentially harmful content, Akismet combs through comments and contact form submissions to make sure no red flags are raised for standard or common spam items–something that can protect against a wide range of potential attacks.
 Akismet will record any issues it comes across and send them to your administrator account for review.
 Sending any flagged items to you allows you to review your incoming comments, should you wish to publish any content that may have been mistakenly flagged.

 Although Akismet is designed to limit potential spam, prior to being published, it is also made to automatically block and refuse to publish any comments or contact form submissions that are outright offensive, harmful, or clear indicators of spam, in order to save time and energy for WordPress users.
 Akismet is a must-have for any WordPress user who has been inundated by spam or unsolicited marketing materials.